-The undersigned certifies that this Agency has reviewed the Sponsor's supportive services plan and finds that: 1.
-The provision of supportive services is: Well designed Not well designed to serve the individual needs of persons with disabilities the housing is expected to serve.
-The provision of supportive services will enhance independent living success and promote the dignity of those who will access the proposed project.
-Will enhance Will not enhance The supportive services will be available on a consistent, long-term basis.
-3. Yes No The proposed housing is: Consistent Inconsistent with State or local plans and policies addressing the housing needs of people with disabilities.
-Sponsor Project Location (Print Name of Authorized Official) (Signature) (Date) (Title) (Agency Name)
+The undersigned certifies that this Agend cy has reviewed the Sponsor's supportive e services plan and finds that:

+1. The provision of supportive service es is:

+Well designed Not well designed

+to serve the individual needs of per rsons with disabilities the housing is expe ected to serve.

+2. The provision of supportive service those who will access the proposed es will enhance independent living succes d project. ss and promote the dignity of

+Will enhance Will not enhance

+3. The supportive services will be ava ailable on a consistent, long-term basis.

+Yes ☐ No

+4. The proposed housing is:

+Consistent Inconsistent

+with State or local plans and policie es addressing the housing needs of peop le with disabilities.

+Sponsor Project Location

+(Print Name of Authorized Official)

+(Signature) (Date)

+(Title)

+(Agency Name)